 During a breast augmentation, a “pocket” is created underneath the breast for the implant.
 After the implant is placed, the body begins to heal around it.
 The body doesn’t know what the implant is, so it forms a protective scar capsule around the implant.
 This is good because it gives the implant a soft, natural feel.
 However, in some cases, the scar tissue will start to contract around the implant and harden.
 This squeezes the implant and can cause it to look distorted, tight, and raise the implants higher up on the chest.

 Capsular contracture can potentially be corrected with breast revision surgery.
-Dr. Comizio will often use the inframammary fold incision which is her preferred location to perform the initial breast augmentation.
-Usually, Dr. Comizio will remove the implant and replace it.
+In most cases, the inframammary fold incision is used, which is the preferred location to perform the initial breast augmentation.
+Typically the breast implant is removed and replaced.
 However, this is not absolutely required, and some patients choose to keep the same implant.
-Dr. Comizio will remove the capsule of hard, fibrous scar tissue that created the capsular contracture.
+The capsule of hard, fibrous scar tissue that created the capsular contracture then has to be removed.

 In some cases, the breast pocket can be allowed to heal without replacing the implants.
-In other cases, Dr. Comizio will replace the implants with new ones.
+In other cases, the implants will be replaced with new ones.
 Sometimes, the location of the implants gets changed – for example from being sub-glandular to sub-muscular.

 Although the capsular contracture can be corrected, there is a risk it can return.
 Dr. Comizio uses strategies and techniques to try to minimize it returning and works with patients to help them try to avoid it in the future.